doriansoru/e4mame/README.md

 ### Installing

-* On Unix systems type `make` to build a personalized config.ini file and to run `pip -r requirements.txt`.
+* On Unix systems type `make` to build a personalized config.ini file and to run `pip install -r requirements.txt`.
 * Otherwise, modify `config.ini.sample` and rename it to `config.ini` and run yourself `pip install -r requirements.txt`.

 ### Executing program